-How Dentists Rip Us Off – Amsterdam in June
+How Dentists Rip Us Off – Amsterdam, Bath and Tenby in June

-What know for sure is that it’s best to get a recommendation from a friend (like me) when it comes to dentists but hey, don’t just take my word for it, read this enlightening article from Readers Digest entitled, “How Dentists Rip Us Off”; https://www.dentistat.com/ReaderDigestArticle.pdf
+For sure, it’s best to get a recommendation from a friend (or someone like me) when it comes to dentists but hey, don’t just take my word for it, read this enlightening article from Readers Digest entitled, “How Dentists Rip Us Off”;

 Happy New Year!
 Come on in 2014!
 2013 was a challenging year.
-Fortunately, I was able to fly away a few times.
+Fortunately, I was able to fly away a few times, like

 Amsterdam in June

 My first time, so I planned just a taste, a few nights in a garden view room in a Dutch house on the Canal.
 From there I walked to Coffee shops and the Red Light District.